CluelessBiker/project1-la-lucha/README.md

 <p>I tried to add a static navigation panel at the top that would always be visible no matter how far down the page a user scrolled.
 However what ended up occuring, was that whilst I was able to acheive this, the section element below (such as the Hero Image), would then shift up in its placement & move behind the navigation element.
 The navigation element would also shift to the left of the page, & would need creative adjustments to the margins to return back to its original position of being centered.
 I was unable to figure out how to resolve this, and returned the navigation bar to its original design.
 I may revisit this feature later on & try to correct it.</p>

+The media queries proved to be a challenge.
+It took a lot of trial & error in the Chrome Dev tool to adjust everything accordingly so that it would not display horribly out of sync when the page was to be resized.
+I found undoing my horizontal alignments where I had applied flex styles to be particularly challenging, however eventually phrased my my conundrum correctly in my google search, & was able to locate the resolution on Stackoverflow.

 ### Validator Testing
 - html files pass through the [W3C validator]() with no issues found.
 - html files pass through the [Jigsaw validator]() with no issues found.